 Concussion Care Network

-Through our Concussion Care Network, medical specialists from Midwest Orthopedic Specialty Hospital and Wheaton Franciscan Medical Group can treat head injuries and concussions in both children and adults.
+Through our Concussion Care Network, medical specialists from Midwest Orthopedic Specialty Hospital and Ascension can treat head injuries and concussions in both children and adults.
 State law requires any child in an organized athletic program suspected of a concussion to be removed from play.
 To return to play, the child must be evaluated and cleared by a medical professional.
 We provide baseline testing, concussion screening, follow up care and guidance.

 It’s important that a trained health care professional determine the severity of the concussion and when it is safe to return to sports.
 Our team of physicians, physician assistants and certified athletic trainers has extensive training in concussion management and will manage concussion in the best, most comprehensive way possible.